rust-lang/rust-wiki-backup/Proposal-for-regions.md

 ## Note

-Rust has regions, but not exactly as they are described here.
+Rust has regions now, but not exactly as they are described here.

 ## Summary